A Multi-Armed Bandit-Based Participant Selection Method for Federated Recommendation Systems: Background and Related Work

-In our specific area of focus on FRS, participant selection refers to the process by which the server chooses a subset of clients to contribute updates at each communication round.
+Within the specific context of FRS, participant selection refers to the process by which the server chooses a subset of clients to contribute updates at each communication round.
 Formally, let $\mathcal{C}$ be the full set of $K$ clients and $\mathcal{S}_t \subseteq \mathcal{C}$ the clients selected at round $t$.
 The choice of $\mathcal{S}_t$ directly impacts convergence speed, model quality, and fairness across heterogeneous clients \cite{10542323}.